The Return of the “Special

 want you to review and critique at least four articles from one of these

 special issues (2-3 pages single spaced).
-In addition, I want you to interview
+Those who are brave might interview

-one or two of the contributors (i.e., the authors) to either of these special
+one of the contributors (i.e., the authors) to either of these special issues.

-issues.
-I have all their email addresses so just ask if you need them; first
+I have all their email addresses so just ask if you need them; first try to

-try to look them up online or see their article bio for their email addresses.
+look them up online or see their article bio for their email addresses.
+I am

-I am also happy to make introductions.
-Perhaps you might ask them questions
+also happy to make introductions.
+Perhaps you might ask them questions like the

-like the following: What were they attempting to accomplish with the research
+following: What were they attempting to accomplish with the research in their

-in their article?
-What do they see as the strengths and weaknesses of that

 article?
+What do they see as the strengths and weaknesses of that article?
+What

-What is their current research targeting and why?
-Where is their
+is their current research targeting and why?
+Where is their research headed in

-research headed in the future?
+the future?
 (1-2 or so pages).
-Total of 3-4 single spaced
+Total of 3-4 single spaced pages not counting

-pages not counting references and pictures of your grandmother (which might add
+references and pictures of your grandmother (which might add a bonus point).

 Another option is to review